S^3cMath: Spontaneous Step-level Self-correction Makes Large Language Models Better Mathematical Reasoners: Approach

 \subsubsection{Reflection and Improvement Generation}

 Based on the correct steps in the existing data and the erroneous steps we sampled in the previous section, we inserted the erroneous steps and the flags used to trigger self-correction into the correct steps, thus forming the direct self-correction data.
 However, another significant challenge of self-correction is how the LLMs can produce more accurate content when they know that errors already exist.
-To enable the LLMs to better learn to correct the identified mistakes, we annotated the acquired step-level self-correction samples in two ways, reflection and improvement, using Meta-Llama-3-70B-Instruct~\cite{metaai2024introducing}.
+To enable the LLMs to better learn to correct the identified mistakes, we annotated the acquired step-level self-correction samples in two ways, reflection and improvement, using Meta-Llama-3-70B-Instruct~\citep{metaai2024introducing}.
 Reflection involves the model analyzing where errors occurred in the existing answers, while improvement entails generating ways to improve based on the existing output and reflection.
-When generating these two annotations, we provide the model with a prompt, as well as a question, previous step, wrong step, and correct step, and ask the model to make annotations based on this information.
-The prompt we used is shown in Appendix A. We present a data example and its components in Figure \ref{fig3}.
+When generating these two annotations, we provide the model with a prompt, as well as a question, previous steps, wrong step, and correct step, and ask the model to make annotations based on this information.
+We present a data example and its components in Figure \ref{fig3}.